Rubidium7/NoeSSL/README.md

 # NoeSSL
-project of recreating OpenSSL from scratch
+beginnings of a project of partially recreating OpenSSL from scratch

 ## to-do
 - [ ] core features